6DammK9/nai-anime-pure-negative-prompt/ch01/dynamic_cfg.md

 - Is an extension.
 [Comparasion with CFG rescale](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/10555#issuecomment-1679346072).
 Maybe read the remaining session first.
 I use this extension after a month.

+- **It does not support DDIM**.
+You will received `Cannot use sampler DDIM with Dynamic Thresholding`.
+Meanwhile [AnimateDiff](./animatediff.md) need DDIM for its own operation, I will update if there is updates.

 |Parameter|Recommended value|Description / Reason|
 |---|---|---|
 |Mimic CFG Scale|1|As low as you can, as long as φ is low in precise|